BenLewies/Lifeguard/README.md

-# Windows Service Monitor
+# Lifeguard

-This solution contains a .NET 6 console application `Lifeguard` that monitors specified Windows services and restarts them if they stop unexpectedly.
+This solution contains a .NET 6 console application `Lifeguard` that monitors specified Windows services and processes and restarts them if they stop unexpectedly.
 It also contains two additional console applications, `InstallApp` and `UninstallApp`, to install and uninstall Windows services.

 ## Project Structure